-Organisations currently planning, developing or revising guidelines for national, state or local use are encouraged to submit their details online at: www.clinicalguidelines.gov.au/in-development
+Australian guideline developers currently planning, developing or revising guidelines for national, state or local use are encouraged to submit their details online at: www.clinicalguidelines.gov.au/in-development

-All guideline developers intending to seek NHMRC approval must list their guideline in development on the guidelines in development register at least eight months prior to public consultation.
+Guideline developers intending to seek NHMRC approval must list their guideline in development on the guidelines in development register at least eight months prior to public consultation.

 Reporting on Australian Clinical Practice Guidelines

-The abstract of this paper can be obtained at: https://www.mja.com.au/journal/2010/192/9/australian-clinical-practice-guidelines-national-study
+The study can be found at: https://www.mja.com.au/journal/2010/192/9/australian-clinical-practice-guidelines-national-study